myles-lewis/nestedcv/cran-comments.md

 0 errors | 0 warnings | 0 note

-* Fixed CRAN check ERROR due to update in fastshap package
+* Fixed CRAN check ERROR which arose due to update in fastshap package
 * Additional bugfixes

 * Fixed citation to use bibentry